Intraocular Lens Implant Options Offered by Our San Francisco Eye Doctors

 Presbyopia is a condition that affects everyone at some point after age 40, when the eye's lens becomes less flexible and makes near vision more difficult, especially in low light.
 Since presbyopia makes it difficult to see near objects clearly, even people without cataracts need reading glasses or an equivalent form of vision correction.

-Multifocal & Accommodating Lenses
+Multifocal & Extended Depth of Focus Lenses

 Multifocal IOL Implants for Presbyopia Correction

 As our eyes age, the ability of the natural lens to “accommodate” (focus at various distances) diminishes, generally noticeable around age forty.
 This is called presbyopia and reading glasses or bifocals are often needed.
-Multifocal intraocular lens implants allow presbyopia patients to become glasses-free once again by replacing the eye’s natural lens with an artificial lens capable of focusing far and near distances.
+Multifocal intraocular lens implants allow presbyopia patients to become glasses-free once again by replacing the eye’s natural lens with an artificial lens capable of focusing far, middle, and near distances.
 For this reason multifocal intraocular lenses are often called presbyopia-correcting IOLs.

 Toric IOL for Astigmatism